 Thank you for your understanding.

 Our nursing teams in the community are continuing to support people to stay safe in their own homes for as long as they can.
 The teams are delivering care and support by telephone or video calls to reduce the risk of infection and will visit if clinically essential.
 If you are receiving support from St Richard’s in the community you will be contacted by a member of the hospice team in advance to discuss your care.

-The Living Well services have moved to a virtual model – with support given remotely, such as by video calls, telephone, virtual clinics etc. Patients will be contacted by the Living Well team to discuss how they would like to be supported.
+The Living Well services have moved to a virtual model with support given remotely, such as by video calls, telephone, virtual clinics etc. Patients will be contacted by the Living Well team to discuss how they would like to be supported.
+View our Virtual Living Well Services booklet.

 If you are receiving support from the Family Support Team you will be contacted by a member of staff to discuss alternatives such as telephone or video/web support to allow face-to-face contact.
 Our Family Support Team is also providing education for schools on how to support children through the pandemic, as well as telephone support skills sessions for a range of professions and organisations.